Privacy on the Internet is slowly deteriorating, and we are left to rely on special tools to protect it at all costs.

 If you’ve already heard something about VPNs, you might be wondering, “Why is this tool so widely used?
 What does a VPN hide?”

-In this article, we are going to answer your questions by highlighting 9 amazing things that a VPN can hide.
+In this article, we are going to answer your questions by listing 9 amazing things that a VPN can hide.

 So, keep reading.

 VPN Hides Your Internet Traffic

 A word VPN might someday become a synonym to “encryption” as most people go for a paid VPN service for this very purpose.

 Indeed, what the latest VPN technologies excel at is the encryption of your Internet traffic.

 But how is this achieved?

 A VPN creates a safe virtual tunnel that encapsulates and ciphers all information passing through it: just a couple of clicks, and you can rest assured that all your data is hidden from hackers, ISPs, and other prying eyes.

 Currently, there exists a variety of VPN encryption standards, the most reliable being AES 256.